WilburDoz/ICLR_Actionable_Reps/readme.md

     2. losses.py - the losses used
     3. plotter.py - some helpful plotting functions

-3. A jupyter notebook that lets you plot the output of a simulation Results.ipynb
+3. A jupyter notebook that lets you plot the output of a simulation - Plotter.ipynb

 The simulation runs are automatically saved in a file system organised by data ("YYMMDD") and time ("HHMMSS").
 The plotter uses these to reload the data and plot the learnt representations